redplanetlabs/specter/README.md

 - Introductory blog post: [Functional-navigational programming in Clojure(Script) with Specter](http://nathanmarz.com/blog/functional-navigational-programming-in-clojurescript-with-sp.html)
 - Presentation about Specter: [Specter: Powerful and Simple Data Structure Manipulation](https://www.youtube.com/watch?v=VTCy_DkAJGk)
 - List of navigators with examples: [This wiki page](https://github.com/nathanmarz/specter/wiki/List-of-Navigators) provides a more comprehensive overview than the API docs about the behavior of specific navigators and includes many examples.
+- Core operations and defining new navigators: [This wiki page](https://github.com/nathanmarz/specter/wiki/List-of-Macros) provides a more comprehensive overview than the API docs of the core select/transform/etc. operations and the operations for defining new navigators.
 - [API docs](http://nathanmarz.github.io/specter/)
 - Performance guide: The [Specter 0.11.0 announcement post](https://github.com/nathanmarz/specter/wiki/Specter-0.11.0:-Performance-without-the-tradeoffs) provides a comprehensive overview of how Specter achieves its performance and what you need to know as a user to enable Specter to perform its optimizations.